 To understand how Laser Resurfacing works, it helps to get a clear picture of the aging process, pigmentation and skin cell cycle.

 Sun exposure, pollution, oxidisation and internal factors can lead to visible signs of ageing, pigmentation and damage on the skin.
 Excess pigmentation created by your melanocytes (the pigment-producing cells) can also become trapped, leading to visible, uneven pigmentation and sun spots.

-Additionally, your skin cells lose collagen as they age, and as they’re exposed to external factors mentioned above.
-This contributes to uneven texture and fine lines.
+Additionally, your skin cells age as they’re exposed to external factors mentioned above.
+This contributes to uneven texture, dullness and fine lines.

 Your skin cells are in a constant state of regeneration, and it takes 28 days for the full cycle to occur, but the deeper epidermal cells are prone to ageing and other minor damages as they move to the surface.
 Your melanocytes also have time to inject pigmentation into the cells as they reach the surface.

 A resurfacing treatment removes the top layer of damaged, aged or pigmented cells to bring forth the fresher, younger cells underneath.
 The result is that they come through as smoother, healthier, younger skin with a brighter, more even skin tone.

 Proper UV protection and an ongoing skincare routine with good quality medical grade ingredients and no occlusive fillers can help you maintain your treatment results by promoting the healthy function of the skin cells and keeping your skin healthy and nourished.